-Scam Alert: Why posting your COVID vaccine card may lead to fraud
+Scam alert: Why posting your COVID vaccine card may lead to fraud

-“This card is worthless because it’s so easy to forge,” says Bill Kresse, Assistant Professor of Accounting at Governors State University—aka “Professor Fraud.”
+“This card is worthless because it’s so easy to forge,” said Kresse, known as “Professor Fraud.”

 Each vaccination card bears your name and date of birth.
-Kresse says that’s a great starting point for criminals trying to steal your identity.
+Kresse said that’s a great starting point for criminals trying to steal your identity.

-“We’re gonna need your social security number to confirm your next appointment…and now you’ve handed them your social security number,” Kresse explains.
+“We’re gonna need your social security number to confirm your next appointment, and now you’ve handed them your social security number,” Kresse explained.

-Kresse cautions to steer clear of providing such information.
-It’s enough to entice even the most unskilled criminals.

-Lastly, “Professor Fraud” says the white cards with black ink are nothing more than a sticker with your name and birthday.
-The cards also present a public health problem.
-The cards are easily replaceable — anyone can find a sample card on the internet, print it, and fill it out themselves.
+Lastly, Kresse said the white cards with black ink are nothing more than a sticker with your name and birthday.
+The cards are easily replaceable, meaning anyone can find a sample card on the internet, print it, and fill it out themselves.

 False cards could aid those looking to skip 14-day quarantines after they’ve traveled.